 Depending on your child’s orthodontic issue, interceptive treatment may begin between 7 to 11 years old.

 That being said, many people wait until adulthood to begin orthodontic treatment.
 As long as your teeth are generally healthy, you could be a candidate for orthodontic treatment whatever your age!
 Just be aware that typically, orthodontic treatment for adults tends to take longer overall than it does for children.

 6. How long does treatment last, and what will it cost?

 How long your treatment lasts will depend on a number of factors such as the nature of your orthodontic issue, the treatment option you and your orthodontist decide is best for you, your age, your general health, and your compliance with your custom treatment plan.

 Costs will vary depending on the treatment option chosen, the severity of your orthodontic issue, the duration of your treatment and other factors.
-Your orthodontist or dentist can help you weigh treatment options and financing opportunities.
+Your orthodontist can help you weigh treatment options and financing opportunities.